Ezian/hex-chronicle/README.md

 ## Thanks

- Thanks to <https://github.com/toonvandeputte/hexmaker> which give me the base of the algorithm.
+ Thanks to <https://github.com/toonvandeputte/hexmaker> which give me the base of the algorithm even if it has been quite modified and upgraded.
+I would'nt have the motivation without this code.